-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott commemorates V-E Day—the day Nazi Germany surrendered in WWII—and reminisces about his father’s involvement in the war.
+Introduction: In this article, Scott Phillips commemorates V-E Day—the day Nazi Germany surrendered in WWII—and reminisces about his father’s involvement in the war.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 It had been a long, arduous, and brutal six years of war in Europe.
 The United States had entered World War II on 7 December 1941 after the Japanese attack on Pearl Harbor.
 Finally in the spring of 1945, although the war against Japan would last a few more months, Nazi Germany surrendered to the Allies on 8 May 1945—“V-E Day,” which stands for “Victory in Europe.”
 WWII was finally over in Europe.

 Some 16 million Americans served in the armed forces during WWII and more than 400,000 of these Americans died in the line of duty.

 Today, which is the 69th anniversary of V-E Day, is a good time for all of us who love and enjoy genealogy and family history to reflect on this historic day.

 This front page from a Massachusetts newspaper was typical of newspapers across the United States announcing the important news.

 The news was welcome everywhere.
 Stories abounded in the nation’s newspapers about the impact of the unconditional surrender of the Nazi armies.
 A good example comes from this Texas newspaper.
 This old newspaper article explains how one family welcomed the news as the MacWilliams family learned that their daughter, a WAC, and their son, a lieutenant, met in Paris after four years of war.
 Later, the news story mentions that the MacWilliams’ family also had two more sons serving in the Army.
 The family impacts of WWII can hardly be underestimated as we do our family histories!